Sp00p64/DiscordRAT/README.md

 # DiscordRAT
 Discord Remote Administration Tool fully written in Python3.

-This is a RAT controlled over Discord with 20 post exploitation modules.
+This is a RAT controlled over Discord with over 20 post exploitation modules.

 ## **Disclaimer:**